colinkiama/colinkiama-www/content/blog/working-on-flatpak-apps-with-gnome-builder.md

 ## Looks familiar in the beginning

-Make sure to include the following Vala Freedesktop SDK extension to your project's flatpak manifest, in order for Vala Language Server to work in Builder.
+Make sure to include the following Vala Freedesktop SDK extension to your project's flatpak manifest, in order for Vala Language Server to work in Builder:

 ```json
 "sdk-extensions" : [